Fengming Lin

 Christabel Pankhurst Institute, Oxford Road, University of Manchester, M13 9PL Manchester

-I am Fengming Lin (林枫茗), a Postdoctoral Research Associate at the University of Manchester, working in the field of Computational Medicine and Generative Artificial Intelligence.
+I am Fengming Lin (林枫茗), a Postdoctoral Research Associate at the University of Manchester, working in the field of Multimodal Foundation Models and Generative AI for In-silico Trials.

 I received my PhD in Computer Science from the University of Leeds, supervised by Prof. Alejandro F. Frangi, Prof Yan Xia, and Dr Nishant Ravikumar.
 My doctoral research focused on artificial intelligence for vascular segmentation and modality-generalized aneurysm detection.
 Prior to that, I obtained my Master’s and Bachelor’s degrees from Shandong University, where I was supervised by Prof. Ju Liu and Prof. Qiang Wu, focusing on deep learning for medical image analysis.

-- In-silico trials for cerebral vascular and cardiovascular devices
+- In-silico trials on cerebrovascular and cardiovascular devices

-My long-term goal is to advance the development of AI-driven digital twins and in-silico clinical trials, bridging computational science and healthcare innovation.
+My long-term goal is to advance the development of Fully automated in-silico trials, bridging AI and healthcare innovation.

 news